 The L.A.
 Term benefits any student who has an interest in understanding and participating in urban life.
 While the program is a required component of the global studies major at APU, it also attracts students from other schools and fields of study.
 The nonprofit internship, in particular, enables students to gain practical experience with issues related to their major.
 For example, a nursing major could complete an internship at a community health clinic.
 A business major could do fundraising for a local nonprofit organization.
 An art major could organize shows for a community arts organization.
-Internship opportunities abound in almost any field.
-Individual student interests also drive the focuses of study during each of the other courses in the program.
+Individual student interests also play a role in the other courses in the program.
 Students are encouraged to take ownership of their learning during the L.A.
 Term and, while directed by professors, are given latitude in personalizing their educational experience.

 Can students from other colleges and universities participate in the L.A.
 Term?

 Yes!
 Please consult the Non-APU Students section for more information.